 - They are typically more expensive.

-4. Mobile and point of sale (POS) support
+4. Point of sale (POS) and mobile support

 If you run a business that accepts payments via an electronic POS terminal as well as online, you need to ensure your gateway supports and integrates with both.
 It is ideal to have all your payments processed in one place.
 There really is no benefit to having to manage two different systems with their own fees and policies.

-For those of you who use mobile devices for receiving payments, consider a payment gateway solution that integrates with your mobile operating system (i.e. Android or iOS).
+If you like to use a mobile device for receiving payments, consider a payment gateway solution that integrates with your mobile operating system (i.e. Android or iOS).

-Sometimes you will need to offer customer refunds.
-To ensure this process is as smooth as possible, you should explore how they are managed by each gateway you’re considering.
+To ensure your customer refund process is as smooth as possible, you should explore how these transactions are managed by each gateway you’re considering.

 Some gateways actually offer a refund module that is integrated with your merchant account, so you can seamlessly update all systems with the new payment information.
 However, this is quite sophisticated and many gateways don’t offer this level of integration.